AntoineSebert/dandelion/documents/submission 2/literature-review.md

 ## Microkernel

 Formally described long ago [**Hansen, 1970**], microkernels include at least a virtual memory manager, a scheduler and an IPC mechanism.
-Further characterization of the essential components has also been shown [**Kirsch et all, 2005**].
-Although this design is widely accepted, it is only a theoretical definition, that does not prevent microkernel OS to encompass more features, or to provide interfaces for extensibility [**Bershad et all, 1994**], bringing a certain scalability to the system.
+Further characterization of the essential components has also been shown [**Kirsch et al, 2005**].
+Although this design is widely accepted, it is only a theoretical definition, that does not prevent microkernel OS to encompass more features, or to provide interfaces for extensibility [**Bershad et al, 1994**], bringing a certain scalability to the system.
 With the same idea, running non- real-time applications on a guest OS, by virtualizing the hardware through interfaces, is possible [**Nelson et al, 2014**].
-The choice of a microkernel is often related to embedded devices, which by nature are more limited in resources, in terms of computing [**Zuberi et all, 1999**] or electrical power [**Osman & Koren, 2003**].
+The choice of a microkernel is often related to embedded devices, which by nature are more limited in resources, in terms of computing [**Zuberi et al, 1999**] or electrical power [**Osman & Koren, 2003**].

 ## Scheduling